-Your doctor or naturopathic physician is absolutely an integral part of your health care toolkit.
+Your doctor and naturopathic physician is absolutely an integral part of your health care toolkit.
 You should always consult her or him about your health concerns.
 They have wisdom and knowledge that can help you stay healthy.
 The art and science of aromatherapy complements your physician’s depth of knowledge by using the wisdom and bounty of nature.

 Even as a healthy individual, you can benefit from aromatherapy.
 Everyone has an off day, needs to boost their immune system, deals with sinus congestion, has a tummy ache – and a million other little issues that can turn an ordinary day into a trip to the emergency room.
 It’s the wisdom and bounty of nature through aromatherapy that turns the ordinary days into extraordinary moments.

 I am grateful for the road that has taken me on my aromatherapy journey and I am blessed to have the gift of helping you be in control of your own well-being.